Buck buck: Other national names and variants

-A similar game is played in South Korea (malttukbakgi). is a game that both Korean girls and boys play up until high school.
+A similar game malttukbakgi (말뚝박기) is played in South Korea, by children up until high school.
 In malttukbakgi, there are two teams.
-Team A has one person stand up against the wall and the rest of the team have all their heads up in someone else’s butt/crotch area to form what looks like a big horse.
-Team B then jumps up onto the human horse one by one, each jumping with as much force as possible.
+The first team has one person stand up against the wall and the rest of the team queue behind them with their heads tucked between the legs of the person in front, in a formation that resembles a long "horse".
+The second team then jumps up onto the backs of the first team one by one, with as much force as possible.
 If anyone from any team falls to the floor, that team loses.
-If everyone stays up, then the person against the wall and the person in front will play a game of gawibawibo (rock, scissor, paper) to determine the winner.
+If everyone stays up, then the person against the wall and the person in front play a game of gawibawibo (rock paper scissors) to determine the winner.

-In Turkey, a similar game is Uzun Eşek ("Long Donkey").
+In Turkey, a similar game is uzun eşek ("long donkey").
 The person standing up is the referee and is called the "pillow".
 One team bends over, then the other team one by one jumps on the "donkey".
 If the Donkey can stand the pressure, the first person to go in the jumping team puts up one or two with his fingers.
 If the donkey can guess the number right, they are permitted to jump.
 If the jumpers fall to the ground, it is the donkey's turn to jump.
 If the donkey falls, the jumpers jump again.

+In Romania, the game is referred to as lapte gros ("thick/condensed milk").

 In popular culture

 Bill Cosby's 1967 album Revenge includes a track "Buck, Buck" in which he describes playing the game as a child.
 He mentions that in his hometown of Philadelphia it was called "Buck Buck", while in New York City it was known as "Johnny on the Pony".
 This track introduces Fat Albert, "the baddest Buck Buck breaker in the world," who "weighed 2,000 pounds" and could cause earthquakes when he ran down the street.
 The character would later become the basis for the cartoon series Fat Albert and the Cosby Kids which includes a buck buck episode (season 1 episode 6).
+Fat Albert and his friends also play a game of buck buck in the film Fat Albert (2004).
 The same story, in a slightly different form, is also included in Cosby's book Childhood.

 In the 2014 Teenage Mutant Ninja Turtles film, the heroes use a game of buck buck as an attack that is key to their defeat of the main villain.